The BioFiles - Bill Hubick

 Patagioenas albilinea

 The band-tailed pigeon (Patagioenas fasciata)[3] is a pigeon native to the Americas, being the largest pigeon native to North America.
-They are a native species throughout the Southwestern United States and Mexico, extending down to Peru.
+They are a native species throughout the Southwestern United States and Mexico, extending south to Peru.

 Taxonomy